Public Perceptions of the Saskatchewan Justice System and its Accessibility to Saskatchewan Residents

 About the project

-The Public Perceptions of the Saskatchewan Justice System and its Accessibility to Saskatchewan Residents project emerged from the 2016 Dean’s Forum theme of “putting the public first” and was inspired in part by the element of the triple aim of “improving user experience of access to justice”, from the Access to Justice Measurement Framework.
-This initiative builds off of CREATE Justice’s Architects of Justice project to highlight the public’s perception of the Saskatchewan Justice System through a series of four exploratory surveys, which were intended to gain insight into the public’s opinions, perceptions, and experiences with the justice system.
+The Public Perceptions of the Saskatchewan Justice System and its Accessibility to Saskatchewan Residents project consisted of four exploratory surveys, each targeting the public’s opinions, perceptions, and experiences with the justice system.
+400 Saskatchewan residents were surveyed.
+This project emerged from the 2016 Dean’s Forum theme of “putting the public first” and focused on one of the Access to Justice Measurement Framework triple aims: “improving user experience of access to justice.”
+The research builds off of CREATE Justice’s Architects of Justice and provides a better understanding of how Saskatchewan residents view our justice system.

 The project advances CREATE Justice’s aim to meaningfully engage the public’s voice in access to justice related reform.